7 Best Short-Scale Bass Guitars of 2024

 Short-scale bass guitars are often recommended to younger players with smaller hands.
 Because regular bass guitars require a fair amount of hand strength to press on, players with small hands will find short-scale bass guitars much more comfortable to play on.

 Another main benefit is its unique tonal quality - short-scale basses usually have a relatively deep and warm tonal quality to them.
-Many professional bass players prefer short-scale basses in some styles of music because of their unique bass tones.
+There are many professional bass players who prefer short-scale basses in some styles of music because of their unique bass tones.

 Can I use standard bass strings on a short-scale bass guitar?